Dwarf dahlias: what are the best varieties?

 Dahlia Bluesette

-A splendour in containers!
+A splendour in a container!

 • Flowering time August to November